RyanSolo125/ST10480375_WEDE5020_POE/README.md

 Added more to my html code and used css for better styling.

+Part 3 Details:

+Added java script for more interaction, fixed forms and css, made web pages more interactive.

 Changelog:

 1) Added README file, Website Proposal, and html file structure.